-I'm A Celebrity: Matt Hancock seen in jungle uniform for first time
+Matt Hancock says I'm A Celebrity survival is political metaphor

 Prime Minister Rishi Sunak told the Sun he was "very disappointed" in Hancock because "MPs should be working hard for their constituents".

-Hancock, who is the MP for West Suffolk, has been given access to a laptop during his isolation, allowing him to continue working and to stay in touch with constituents.
+Hancock, who is still the MP for West Suffolk, has been given access to a laptop during his isolation, allowing him to continue working and to stay in touch with constituents.

 His entrance follows the departure of former Love Island contestant Olivia Attwood, who said she was "heartbroken" to leave after doctors advised her against continuing on medical grounds.